 STRATEGIES ACHIEVING THE OBJECTIVE STRATEGIC INDICATORS 3.1 Build upon our community strengths and assets, to enable community led activities HW Evaluation of implementation of community grant funded initiatives.
 3.2 Strengthen inclusion and cohesion by removing barriers to participation in all aspects of community life HW Percentage of Council facilities audited to identify upgrading requirements in line with the Disability Discrimination Act.
 Evaluation process developed and implemented to verify inclusive and accessible features of Council programs.
 3.3 Advocate for improved social and affordable housing outcomes HW Council advocates to the State Government for a set percentage increase of affordable housing associated with all significant residential developments.
 3.4 Build capacity for our diverse communities to thrive economically and culturally HW Evaluation of Council activities and programs, to measure participation diversity.
 3.5 Provide opportunities for lifelong learning HW Community satisfaction with libraries.
 Community satisfaction with library content.
-3.6 Take action to reduce family violence, respond to the needs of victims and promote gender equality HW Partnerships formed with community groups and agencies to educate and support women specifically to escape violence and evaluation of program outcomes.
+3.6 Take action to reduce family violence, respond to the needs of victims and promote gender equality HW Strengthened partnership response to family violence.
+Changes in reported family violence incidents.
+Increased culture of challenging gender inequalities, across all settings and life stages.

-$^{^{}m HW}$ indicates a health and wellbeing strategy
+HW indicates a health and wellbeing strategy